FCG-LLC/aucote/docs/api/nodes_scans.md

 # Node scans

 Obtains list of node scans from Aucote's storage.
-Node scan is a connection between nodes and scans.
+Node scan is a connection between node and scan.
 Single node scan provides information about timestamp of scan of specific node.

 ### URL